-Boost for Nigeria As Ex-Liverpool Star Set to Switch Allegiance Ahead of World Cup Playoffs
+Boost for Nigeria With Ex-Liverpool Star Set to Switch Allegiance Ahead of World Cup Playoffs

-Boost for Nigeria As Ex-Liverpool Star Set to Switch Allegiance Ahead of World Cup Playoffs
+Boost for Nigeria With Ex-Liverpool Star Set to Switch Allegiance Ahead of World Cup Playoffs

-• A former Liverpool star has shown interest in playing for Nigeria ahead of the 2026 World Cup playoffs
+• An ex-Liverpool star has reportedly shown interest in playing for Nigeria ahead of the 2026 World Cup playoffs

-• Super Eagles are on the verge of qualifying for the Mundial, after missing the 2022 edition in Qatar
+• The Super Eagles still have a chance of qualifying for the Mundial, after missing the 2022 edition in Qatar

-• Nigeria narrowly missed out on the chance of securing the World Cup ticket in the CAF qualification group C
+• Nigeria missed out on the 2026 World Cup ticket after finishing second in their CAF qualification Group C

-Nigeria beat Benin Republic 4-0 with a hat-trick coming from Galatasaray forward Victor Osimhen and Brentford defender Frank Onyeka to move up to second position in the CAF qualification group C.
+Nigeria beat Benin Republic 4-0, with a hat-trick coming from Galatasaray forward Victor Osimhen, to move up to second position in the CAF qualification group C.

 Super Eagles, Nigeria, Rwanda, FIFA, 2026 World Cup, Uyo, Football.